Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/barrier-active.md

 # Name: Barrier

 Number: U.barrier.1
-Version: V0.1, 2022-08-03, create test case
+Version: V0.2, 2022-08-08, remove "wrong" alternative procedures
 Author: Florian Wüst
 Tester: -

 ## Description

 This use case verifies that everything regarding barriers in the overworld works as intended.
-This includes loading the needed area data from the backend as well as setting up the barrier object
+This includes loading the needed area data from the backend as well as setting up the barrier object as active.
-accordingly depending on whether the area is set as active in the backend and the player has also unlocked the area.

 ## Precondition

 The barrier object is configurated in the overworld (area origin and destination are set) and the needed data exists in the backend.
+The game is started and the backend runs.

 ## Postcondition